A Brief History

 Edward’s wounds were caused by an assassin wielding a poisoned dagger.
 Though Edward was able to kill the assassin, the dagger left a festering wound.
 In 1273, Edward had recovered enough to continue his travels home to England, where he arrived in 1274 to be crowned King Edward I. Edward was known as ‘Edward Longshanks,’ and also as ‘Edward, Hammer of the Scots.’
 Edward was the first son of King Henry III of England.

 The Ninth Crusade originated in the ruins of the Eighth Crusade, a failed attempt by King Louis IX of France to take Tunis from the Muslims.
 In fact, some historians consider the Ninth Crusade to merely be the second part of the Eighth Crusade.
-The Muslims had finally defeated the Mongols in 1260, naturally leading to the next enemy of the Muslims, the Christians in the Holy Land.
-Muslims in turn attacked the various Christian “Crusader Kingdom” cities, leading to Henry’s foray to Tunis and Edward following Henry to Tunis where Edward arrived too late to help Henry.
-Edward then led his small army of 1000 men (only about 225 of which were knights) to Acre to help defend that city and the Crusader County of Tripoli while mounting raids against Mamluk (led by Baibars, the Sultan of Egypt) held areas.
+The Muslims had finally defeated the Mongols in 1260, naturally leading the Muslims to turn their attention to the next enemy of the Muslims, the Christians in the Holy Land.
+Muslims in turn attacked the various Christian “Crusader Kingdom” cities, leading to Louis’s foray to Tunis and Edward following Louis to Tunis where Edward arrived too late to help Louis.
+Edward then led his small army of 1000 men (only about 225 of which were knights) to Acre to help defend that city and the Crusader County of Tripoli while mounting raids against Mamluk held areas led by Baibars, the Sultan of Egypt.
 (Not to be confused with the Libyan capital city of Tripoli, the Tripoli referenced here is a major city in Lebanon.)

 Baibars went on the offensive against the Crusaders by building a fleet of warships and disguising them as Christian ships for an assault on the Christian stronghold of Cyprus.
 The Christian fleet destroyed every one of the 17 Mamluk war galleys and the invasion of Cyprus was thwarted.